 Warts

 Wart viruses are everywhere.
 Avoiding any contact that might expose you to HPV would mean total isolation.
 Thus, most authorities recommend the reasonable precautions below to minimize contact with potential carriers or contaminated objects.
-If you currently have warts, follow these measures to reduce the spread of the virus to other parts of your own body and to others.
+If you currently have warts, follow these measures to reduce the spread of the virus to other parts of your own body and to other people.

 Corns

-Since corns are the skin's response to pressure, relieving pressure on high-risk areas of your feet stops corns from forming (or recurring).
+Since corns are a skin response to pressure, relieving pressure on high-risk areas of your feet stops corns from forming (or recurring).
 Some people have underlying growths or enlargements of their foot bones that create pressure points, but for most, this is a footwear problem.
 Poor-fitting shoes commonly squeeze the toes together (especially womens shoes), thus the tops and sides of the toes are the most common sites for corns.

 Footwear Tips To Prevent Corns